Fishing report: If you can brave the weather, here’s where to cast a line

 - Why are home prices so high?
 Seattle has 2nd-lowest rate of homes for sale in U.S.

 The season total through Jan.
 1 is 864 boats with 1,554 anglers and 2,180 chinook encounters.
 The average retained hatchery chinook per trip is 0.1055.
-The overall hatchery mark rate is 70.7 percent and the legal-size mark rate (for chinook over the 22-inch minimum size limit) is 71.4 percent.
+The overall hatchery-mark rate is 70.7 percent and the legal-size mark rate (for chinook over the 22-inch minimum size limit) is 71.4 percent.

 The northern Puget Sound salmon fishery — its original opening date was Jan.
 16 — has been delayed until sometime in late February or early March, which could provide additional fishing time in early spring.